 are accepted into degree status at FIT determines your specific requirements for successful

 degree completion.
-Please refer to your Degree Audit Report (DAR) for those requirements.
+Please refer to your degree audit for those requirements.

 FASHION DESIGN AAS

 Advisor: Contact Dept. for Availability

 ADVERTISING AND MARKETING COMMUNICATIONS AAS and BS